Nicotine can be harmful to children when eaten or to teens and adults when smoked:

 Symptoms of nicotine toxicity include:

 Symptoms can occur quickly and may last for several hours.
-If your child has an exposure to any source of nicotine, call NC Poison Control.
+If your child has had an exposure to any source of nicotine, call NC Poison Control.

 Smoking has been associated with various cancers, chronic lung disease, heart disease, and stroke.
 Second-hand smoke inhaled by children has been linked to an increase in childhood asthma.
 For more information on smoking visit the American Lung Association's website.